smyleeface/LambdaSharpTool/Docs/DeploymentFile.md

 <dt><tt>Import</tt></dt>
 <dd>
 The <tt>Import</tt> attribute specifies a path to the AWS Systems Manager Parameter Store.
 At build time, the λ# tool imports the value and stores it in the <tt>parameters.json</tt> file.
 If the value starts with <tt>/</tt>, it will be used as an absolute key path.
-Otherwise, it will be prefixed with <tt>/{{DevEnv}}/</tt> to create a development environment specific path.
+Otherwise, it will be prefixed with <tt>/{{Tier}}/</tt> to create a deployment tier specific path.

 <i>Required</i>: No. At most one <tt>Value</tt>, <tt>Values</tt>, <tt>Secret</tt>, or <tt>Import</tt> can be specified at a time.